rocket-pool/old.docs.rocketpool.net/src/guides/node/config-docker.md

 **If you don't already have your client's API port enabled and accessible from your Smartnode machine, you will need to set it up now.**
 Instructions on this vary from client to client; consult your client's documentation to learn how to set up the HTTP RPC endpoint.

-The Websocket URL is only relevant if you are using **Nimbus** as your Consensus client.
+The Websocket URL is only relevant if you need it for your own usage; the Smartnode does not use it.
-If you are using a different client, you can leave it blank.
-Otherwise, enter it here.
+You can leave it blank if you do not need it.

 ::: warning NOTE
 Because the Smartnode will run in its own Docker container, it will use Docker's internal network.